Frequently Asked Questions about Opto-couplers

 No. The current gain is fixed.

-Question: What is the power gain of the OC-100 device?
+Question: What is the power gain of the OC-100 family devices?

 Answer: The power gain is 2.
 This is the ratio of the output power of the photo diode divided by the input power to the LEDs.

-Question: What is the minimum gain of the OC-100 device?
+Question: What is the minimum gain of the OC-100 family devices?

 Answer: Gain is determined by output/input, and in this case, is also dependent on the level of applied reverse voltage.
 Defining "gain" as LED current/Optocoupler current, the following graph illustrates gain at two different levels of Vrwm.